Mega Man IV (1993 video game)

-Mega Man IV is an action-platform video game by Capcom for the Nintendo Game Boy.
-It is the fourth installment in the handheld version of the Mega Man series.
+Mega Man IV is an action-platform video game developed by Minakuchi Engineering and published by Capcom for the Game Boy.
+It is the fourth game in the handheld series of the Mega Man franchise.
 The game continues the quest of the protagonist Mega Man in the struggle with his long-time nemesis Dr. Wily, who sends out a disruptive radio signal to cause a rampage, citywide destruction from dormant robots.

 Mega Man IV features the traditional action platforming gameplay of the prior games while introducing one new feature, the ability to purchase items with power-ups found throughout each stage.
 As with previous Game Boy releases, the game incorporates gameplay elements and bosses from two sequential Nintendo Entertainment System (NES) games: Mega Man 4 and Mega Man 5.
-The game has received a warm critical reception.
-In 2013, Mega Man IV was made available on the Virtual Console of Japan's Nintendo eShop for the Nintendo 3DS.
-It was later released in the North American and PAL region eShops the following year.
+The game received positive reviews from critics, with significant praise for its improvements from its predecessors, though its low level of innovation was criticized.